Vegetarian Blood and Organ Donation

 Fear, terror, bewilderment, panic, anger and helplessness are experienced by animals facing butchers who contemptuously turn sheep to mutton, pigs to pork, cows to beef and so on.
 These negative emotions, present in the animals’ flesh in their last moments, get transferred to those who consume meat.
 Therefore, accepting a blood transfusion from a non-vegetarian can be equated to eating meat.

 Interestingly, Jeovah’s Witnesses believe that a human must not sustain his life with another creature’s blood.
+They do take blood transfusions under any circumstances and release in writing hospitals and doctors from all responsibility for any damage that may be caused by their refusal.

 If Marked, a Vegetarian’s Blood would probably be more in Demand